Prosecutors: Homeless man’s slaying in Burien was ‘cold-blooded execution’

-Police don’t know the motive for the fatal shooting, but say officers found the victim’s name scribbled on a piece of paper in the suspect’s pocket. i
+Police don’t know the motive for the fatal shooting, but say officers found the victim’s name scribbled on a piece of paper in the suspect’s pocket.

 A 45-year-old man was charged last week with second-degree murder in connection with the fatal shooting of an unarmed homeless man in what King County prosecutors call “a cold-blooded execution.”